Khabweri/pacgen-crud-generator/README.md

 # Laravel CRUD Generator

-Laravel CRUD Generator is a package that simplifies the process of generating CRUD (Create, Read, Update, Delete) operations for your Laravel applications this will save you a lot of your time so you can concentrate on iportant things for your development.
+Laravel CRUD Generator is a package that simplifies the process of generating CRUD (Create, Read, Update, Delete) operations for your Laravel applications this will save you a lot of your time so you can concentrate on important things for your development.

 ## Installation